bootstrapworld/curriculum/lessons/functions-can-be-linear/langs/en-us/slides.md

 -->

 ---
-{layout="Launch"}
+{layout="LaunchC"}
 # Linear, Non-Linear, or Bust!

+@image{images/set-of-6-tables.png, "series of six tables showing different relationships"}

 Linear relationships in a table show up as sequences that change at a constant rate.
-The y-value when x is zero is also the value where the line will cross the y-axis.

-Three of the tables on the previous slide show linear relationships, and three show other, non-linear relationships.
-The linear tables can have y-values that change by zero (no change), by a positive number (constant increase), or a negative number (constant decrease) as the x-values increase.
-While the other tables may show patterns, they aren’t linear!
+Three of the tables show linear relationships, and three show non-linear relationships.

 ---
 {layout="LaunchC"}
 # Linear, Non-Linear, or Bust!

+@image{images/set-of-6-tables.png, "series of six tables showing different relationships"}

+The linear tables can have y-values that change by zero (no change), by a positive number (constant increase), or a negative number (constant decrease).

+The other tables may show patterns, but they aren’t linear!

+---
+{layout="LaunchC"}
+# Linear, Non-Linear, or Bust!

-Sometimes there is no function that will give us a particular table or graph!
+Sometimes there is _no function_ that will give us a particular table or graph!
 Take a look at the table and points below.
 Can you predict the next two rows?
 Where will the next point be?

 @image{images/table-and-dot-plot.png, "table and corresponding dot plot"}

 ---
 {layout="Investigate"}
 # Linear, Non-Linear, or Bust!

 * Can you tell when a relationship is a linear function?
 A non-linear one?
 Not a function at all?
 * Can someone remind us how to tell whether or not a graph represents a function?